braycarlson/alphares/README.md

 * Change the `Width` and `Height` to a desired resolution
 * Click on "Read-only" so the box is checked
 * Press "Apply"
-* You *might* also have to change settings in the Nvidia or AMD control panel
+* You *might* also have to change the settings in the NVIDIA or AMD Control Panel

 ## Popular resolution(s)
 * 1600x1080